-Local tour companies offer a variety of whitewater rafting “routes” with different intensities and difficultly levels, so there is something for you no matter your comfort level or experience.
+Local Tena tour companies offer a variety of whitewater rafting “routes” with different intensities and difficulty levels, so there is something for you no matter your comfort level or experience.

 These tours are offered by these two companies, which are the companies we recommend for rafting in Tena, from our experience and from glowing reviews from travelers we know:

 Raft Amazonia is another well-respected tour company with a focus on whitewater rafting.
-Run by a Kichwa indigenous family that really know their stuff and have been in business for years, you’ll get a very local and immersive experience.
+Run by a Kichwa indigenous family that really knows their stuff and has been in business for years, you’ll get a very local and immersive experience.

 They also have combination rafting and jungle tours, as well as overnight options in the jungle.